Skip to main content

 Key Takeaways:

-• To recover pain and suffering, you must file a personal injury lawsuit against the at-fault driver.
+• You must file a personal injury lawsuit against the at-fault driver to recover pain and suffering.

 • The statute of limitations for a personal injury claim in Michigan is three years.

 If you have recently been involved in an accident, you may have found that Michigan insurance laws are not very straightforward.
-Michigan’s no-fault law, while intended to make sure accident victims can recover compensation for their injuries, can be quite confusing.
+Michigan’s no-fault law, while intended to help accident victims recover compensation for their injuries, can be quite confusing.
 Even once you understand how the no-fault law works, you might still wonder if you can sue the other driver.

-You might need to file a lawsuit if you want to recover certain types of damages, including compensation for pain and suffering.
+You might need to file a lawsuit to recover certain damages, including compensation for pain and suffering.
 The injury lawyers at Matz Injury Law are here to help you understand the laws surrounding pain and suffering and get compensation for your losses.

 What is Pain and Suffering?